AdamSobieski/Argumentation/Documents/Diagrams.md

 > [!NOTE]
 > More: [Patches.md](Patches.md)

-Making revisions to diagrams can be performed by patching their text-, markup-, or graph-based representations.
+Using multipart MIME, revisions to diagrams could be accompanied by annotations, comments, justifications, and/or provenance data, and could be subsequently discussed, argued, and debated.
+Revisions to diagrams can be represented using patches to their text-, markup-, or graph-based representations.